List of international cricket centuries by Joe Root

 Root made his Test debut in December 2012 and scored his first century the following year when he made 104 against New Zealand at Headingley.
 In July 2013, he became the youngest English player to score an Ashes century at Lord's when he made 180 in the second Test of the home series against Australia.
 His innings earned him the man of the match award and ensured England's victory.
 Root's performance during the 2013 season led to him being named as one of the five Cricketers of the Year by Wisden Cricketers' Almanack in 2014.
 He went on to score three more centuries the same year, including a double century (200 not out) against Sri Lanka at Lord's.
-His highest score of 254 came against Pakistan in July 2016.
+His highest score of 262 came against Pakistan during the first Test in October 2024; during the innings he overtook Alastair Cook to become England's leading run-scorer in Test cricket.
 Root became the first cricketer to score a double century in their 100th Test, scoring 218 against India at the M. A. Chidambaram Stadium, Chennai in February 2021.
-As of July 2025, Root has scored centuries against seven of the other eleven Test-playing nations; he has been most prolific against India, scoring nine centuries against them.
+As of July 2025, Root has scored centuries against seven of the other eleven Test-playing nations; he has been most prolific against India, scoring 13 centuries against them.

 Root scored his first ODI century in 2014 against the West Indies.
-His 16 centuries in the format are the most by an English player.
-His centuriesscored at thirteen different venueshave come against seven different opponents.
-His highest ODI score of 133 not out was made against Bangladesh in June 2017.
+His 18 centuries in the format are the most by an English player.
+His centuries have come against eight different opponents.
+His highest ODI score of 166 not out was made against the West Indies in June 2025 to rescue England in a run chase.

 Root has played 32 Twenty20 International (T20I) matches since his debut in December 2012.
 He is yet to score a century in the format; his 90 not out against Australia in August 2013 remains his highest score.
-As of July 2025, Root ranks joint eleventh among cricketers with most centuries in international cricket.
+As of July 2025, Root ranks sixth among cricketers with most centuries in international cricket.